jonashackt/microservice-ui-nuxt-js/README.md

 * `<router-link` in Nuxt is `<NuxtLink>` (see https://nuxtjs.org/docs/2.x/get-started/routing#navigation)
 * `<router-view/>` is `<Nuxt>`, which is the component you use to display your page components (see https://nuxtjs.org/docs/2.x/features/nuxt-components#the-nuxt-component)
-* the `App.vue` is gone with Nuxt, but there's the `layouts` dir - and the [layouts/default.vue](layouts/default.vue) contains the same page layout as `App.vue` did with Vue!
-And remember: "The <Nuxt> component can only be used inside layouts." (for layouts see https://nuxtjs.org/docs/2.x/directory-structure/layouts)